-- Unless otherwise noted, all cabinets share the same construction requirements.
+- 1. All joints where cabinets meet the floor and walls shall be sealed to avoid creating harborages for pests. - 2.
+Joints between toe kicks and flooring shall be properly sealed - 3.
+Sealant shall be provided to seal along edges of countertops, back- and side splashes where they meet the wall. - 4.
+Unless otherwise noted, all cabinets share the same construction requirements.
 Variables to consider include counter surface, door/drawer material, cabinet pulls, color, barrier-free access where required, and toekick material.
 All colors shall be selected from manufacturer's standard color palette.
-See specific space standard and related sections for additional requirements.

-- 2. Cabinet and drawer warranty: 5 years, minimum

-- 3. Core material for use under plastic laminate or melamine:

-- a.
-Particleboard, agricultural board, or plywood.
+See specific space standard and related sections for additional requirements. - 5.
+Cabinet and drawer warranty: 5 years, minimum - 6.
+Core material for use under plastic laminate or melamine: - Particleboard, agricultural board, or plywood.
 Formaldehyde-free and FSCcertified substrate is preferred where project budget can accommodate.
-100% recovered and recycled wood fiber content is preferred.

-- 4. Wood Paneling:

-- a.
-Wood Species and Cut for Transparent Finish: White Maple, Quarter Sawn.

-- b.
-Wood Species for Opaque Finish: Any closed-grain hardwood

-- 5. Cabinet Components and Materials:

-- a.
-Cabinet and drawer box

-- i.
-Exterior finish: plastic laminate

-- ii.
-Interior finish: melamine

-- b.
-Shelves

-- i.
-Shelf finish: plastic laminate
+100% recovered and recycled wood fiber content is preferred. - 7.
+Wood Paneling: - a.
+Wood Species and Cut for Transparent Finish: White Maple, Quarter Sawn. - b.
+Wood Species for Opaque Finish: Any closed-grain hardwood - 8.
+Cabinet Components and Materials: - a.
+Cabinet and drawer box - i.
+Exterior finish: plastic laminate - ii.
+Interior finish: melamine - b.
+Shelves - i.
+Shelf finish: plastic laminate - ii.

-- ii.
 Shelves shall be adjustable.

 - c.
-Surface and edge treatment
+Surface and edge treatment - i.

-- i.
 On all but concealed conditions, surfaces and edges shall be finished.
 Concealed surfaces and edges are those that are not visible after installation and they include tops of cabinets, 78-inches or more AFF, and bottoms of cabinets less than 30-inches AFF.
-Thus, all other edges, including, but not limited to, cabinet body and shelves made visible when

-drawers and doors are open, shall be finished.
+Thus, all other edges, including, but not limited to, cabinet body and shelves made visible when drawers and doors are open, shall be finished.